-[00:34:11] Jeffrey Sutton: There are, there are.
-There's a recent Pennsylvania Supreme Court decision where they, recent as in a few years ago, where they take the state constitutional provision to which you're referring and really give it quite a bit of muscle.
-So it's one of these provisions-a lot of them are pre-Douglas, some of these come from the progressive era, at least the origin of them-but they really do say to the legislature, "In passing laws, you're supposed to pay attention to clean water, clean air, preserving our environment."

-[00:34:43] Jeffrey Sutton: I mean, New York has the Wilds Constitutional Provision in its constitution, which sets aside the Adirondacks and whole sections of New York State for preservation, which explains why the New York constitution mentions the length and width of ski trails.
+[00:33:41] Judge Sutton: There are.
+There are.
+There's a recent Pennsylvania Supreme Court decision, recent as in a few years ago, where they take the state constitutional provision to which you're referring, and really give it quite a bit of muscle.
+So it's one of these provisions.
+A lot of them are pre-Douglas.
+Some of these come from the Progressive Era, at least the origin of them.
+But they really do say to the Legislature, in passing laws, you're supposed to pay attention to clean water, clean air, preserving our environment.
+New York has the wildest constitutional provision.
+It's a constitution which sets aside the Adirondacks and whole sections of New York State for preservation, which explains why the New York Constitution mentions the length and width of ski trails.
 They're referring to ski trails going through the wilds.
-You know, what better place than a constitution to set aside the land in the state that can, you know, for not being developed, for being preserved.
-So it does... one of the wonderful things about American federalism is you have two ways to protect things you care deeply about, and I think that's what's going on here.
+You know, what better place than a constitution to set aside the land in the state for not being developed, for being preserved.

-[00:35:22] Jeffrey Sutton: As Judge McKeown pointed out, the states have made plenty of mistakes.
+[00:34:41] Judge Sutton: One of the wonderful things about American federalism is you have two ways to protect things you care deeply about.
+And I think that's what going on here.
+As Judge McKeown pointed out, the states have made plenty of mistakes.
 There are, of course, externalities when it comes to, say, air pollution.
 You pollute in one state, the air goes to another.
-There's obviously a very significant role for Congress in that kind of situation, but you're not going to do a very good job by the environment if you're not using, you know, putting all hands on deck, and a very significant set of hands are the state EPAs, state constitutions, and state legislatures.
-So, yeah, I think Justice Douglas would've approved.
-I'm not, I'm not sure [laughing] he was thought of as a Federalism guy.
-I think once he ...
-It sounds like he did most of his lobbying at the federal level, so he had the incentive of national rather than local solutions, but I appreciate the point.
+There's obviously a very significant role for Congress in that kind of situation.
+But you're not gonna do a very good on the environment if you're not putting all hands on deck.
+And a very significant set of hands are the state EPAs, state constitutions, and state legislatures.

-[00:36:07] Jeffrey Sutton: But for every federal reserve, there are plenty of states reserves.
-This ... people forget that the states can do that.
-In my state, Ohio, most of the land that's prohibited from being developed is prohibited by state law.
-We only have one federal park.
+[00:35:19] Judge Sutton: I think Justice Douglas would've approved.
+I'm not sure he was thought of as a federalism guy.
+It sounds like he did most of his lobbying at the federal level, so he had the incentive of national rather than local solutions.
+I appreciate the point.
+But for every federal reserve, there are plenty of state reserves.
+People forget that the states can do that.
+In, in my state, Ohio, most of the land that's prohibited from being developed is prohibited by state law.
+We only have one federal park in Ohio.

-[00:36:22] Jeffrey Sutton: ... in Ohio.
 Everything else is state.

-[00:36:25] M. Margaret McKeown: Yeah.
-And I might add that one of the reasons this came about, of course, is as you go further west, there's a large percentage of the states that have a large percentage of federal land-
+[00:35:55] Judge McKeown: Yeah, and I might add that one of the reasons this came about, of course, is as you go further west, there's a large percentage of the states that have a large percentage of federal land.
+Alaska, Wyoming, Idaho, and others.
+So that brought the focus, I think, to federal attention because there was such a significant amount of the states that were federal land or that are federal land even today.